 Introduction

-This contribution discusses the size of Msg3 in NR when it us used to carry CCCH payload and the corresponding grant size needed to handle the Msg3 transmission.
+This contribution discusses the size of Msg3 in NR when it is used to carry CCCH payload and the corresponding grant size needed to handle the Msg3 transmission.
 A more detailed discussion of the message content in various cases is found in [1].

 Discussion